ljbo82/cpp-project-builder-core/README.md

 Just call `make` (from `<PROJ_ROOT>` directory, or use `make -C <PROJ_ROOT>` from any other directory) in order to build your project.

-For further details about the build system (e.g. how to customize build process, supporting multiple platforms, etc.), check the [documentation](tbd).
+For further details about the build system (e.g. how to customize build process, supporting multiple platforms, variable reference, etc.), check the [documentation](http://ljbo82.github.io/cpp-project-builder).

-For more examples, check the [demos](https://github.com/ljbo82/cpp-project-builder-demos).
+For more examples, check the [demos](https://github.com/ljbo82/cpp-project-builder/demos).

 ## Makefiles